lindseyspratt/bacon-logtalk/README.md

 There are several examples defined in test_data_set.lgt.
 You can list their names by 'setof(ID, bacon_loader::bacon_test_id(ID), IDs)'.

-To run the 'linear' example with SWI-Prolog backend:
+To run the 'linear' example with GNU Prolog backend:

 ````
 $ cd <bacon_project_dir>